You need to prepare the required documents when collecting goods to be exported from the European Union (EU) and into the United Kingdom (UK).

 More detailed information will be provided in updates to the Border Operating Model.

-For non-controlled goods, the importer can either make a customs declaration at the point of import or make a declaration in their own commercial records, and then follow this with a supplementary declaration which must be submitted to HMRC within 175 days of the point of import.
+For non-transit movements from Ireland to GB the non-controlled goods, the importer can either make a customs declaration at the point of import or make a declaration in their own commercial records, and then follow this with a supplementary declaration which must be submitted to HMRC within 175 days of the point of import.

 The driver must check which type of declaration the importer is making and carry the appropriate evidence.